Gibb-Panda/collab-lodist/README.md

 6. Type the command `git clone https://github.com/Gibb-Panda/collab-lodist-backend.git` and press Enter.
 7. Wait for the project to be cloned.

+#### Setup

-#### Pyenv
+##### Pyenv

-1. Install Pyenv via Homebrew by running the following command in your terminal: `brew install pyenv`
+1. Install Pyenv via Homebrew by running the following command in your terminal: `brew install pyenv`.
 2. Once Pyenv is installed, you can install the desired version of Python.
-For Django 4.1.7, we recommend using Python 3.11.2 To install this version, run the following command: `pyenv install 3.11.2`.
-((Warning: It's global, not in a virtual environment.
-Not recommend).)
+For Django 4.1.7, we recommend using Python 3.11.2.
+To install this version, run the following command: `pyenv install 3.11.2`.
+(Warning: This installs Python globally, not in a virtual environment, which is not recommended).
 3. To install virtualenv, you can use the following command if you are using macOS and Homebrew: `brew install pyenv-virtualenv`.
-This will install pyenv-virtualenv, which is a plugin for pyenv that provides support for creating and managing virtual environment.
+This will install pyenv-virtualenv, which is a plugin for pyenv that provides support for creating and managing virtual environments.
 4. Once Python is installed, you can create a new virtual environment based on Python 3.11.2.
 To do this, run the following command in the project: `pyenv virtualenv 3.11.2 venv`.
 5. Now navigate to your Django project directory and activate the newly created virtual environment.
-To do this, run the following commands: `cd (Your Path)/django/project` and `source (your path)/django/project/venv/bin/activte`.
+To do this, run the following commands: `cd (your-path)/collab-lodist-backend` and `source (your-path)/collab-lodist-backend/venv/bin/activate`.
 This will activate your existing virtual environment.
+6. With the virtual environment activated, you can now install the project dependencies.
+Run the following command to install the required packages from the `requirements.txt` file: `pip install -r requirements.txt`.
+7. Ensure all dependencies are installed correctly and the project is set up properly by running the following commands:
+   - `python manage.py migrate` to apply database migrations.
+   - `python manage.py runserver` to start the development server.

 ## API URLs
 - [./signup](http://localhost:8000/signup)